open-contracting-extensions/ocds_performance_failures_extension/README.md

 ## Example

-The following JSON snippet models the performance failures reported for a single period and category.
+The performance failures reported for one category during one period:

 ```json
 {